-The vast majority of operations performed in the UK are carried out professionally and with no problems but there are some instances where mistakes do happen.
+The vast majority of operations performed in the UK are carried out professionally and with no problems.
+However, in some instances, mistakes do happen.

 At Jefferies Solicitors, we can help you determine whether or not you have a claim for medical negligence compensation.
-Please call our national accident helpline number or complete our online claim form to find out more about how to start your claim.
+Please call us on 0800 342 3206 or complete our online claim form to find out more about how to start your claim.

 How Do Anaesthetics Work?

 Anaesthetics work by preventing signals being sent from your nerves to your brain.
 While you are in a state of numbness, initiated by an anaesthetic, you cannot feel anything in either a certain section of your body (local anaesthetic) or in your whole body (general anaesthetic).
 This loss of feeling does wear off over time.

 Minor operations use local anaesthetics, where you are still fully conscious but an area of your body where the operation is being performed is made numb.
 For major operations, like hysterectomies or liposuction procedures, you will have to go under a general anaesthetic which induces unconsciousness.